 It is the perception of the person subject to a remark or action rather than your stated intention that defines 'appropriate' or 'inappropriate'.

 Action required:

-All volunteers are required to sign a register of compliance held by the Headteacher to confirm that they have read and understood this document and the DfE Guidance for Safer Working Practice for Adults who work with Children and Younger People in Education Settings.
+All volunteers are required to sign a register of compliance held by the School Office to confirm that they have read and understood this document and our school safeguarding leaflet.